-Any public or private entity can submit bioassessment data to DEP, as long as they have become proficient in the sampling method, and have either passed an audit (SCI, BioRecon) or demonstrated proficiency in the method (Habitat Assessment, LVI).
-Training and testing opportunities are announced through the Quality of Science e-Newsletter.
-Quality assurance requirements are outlined in DEP SOP FA1000.
+Any public or private entity may submit bioassessment data to DEP, as long as they follow DEP Standard Operating Procedures (SOPs), have completed any training requirements in the relevant sampling method, and have either passed an audit (SCI, BioRecon) or demonstrated proficiency in the method (Habitat Assessment, LVI).
+Training and testing opportunities are announced through the Quality of Science eNewsletter.
+Quality assurance requirements are outlined in DEP SOP FA 1000.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.